h0wser/openmassive/README.md

 ## Coding style
-Ident using tabs, align using spaces.
+Indent using tabs, align using spaces.
 In general, try to mimic the style of existing code.

 The naming convention is as follows: